IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Benchmark Methodology

 \subsection{Community Outreach}

 Creating a novel and diverse collection of research-level problems is a challenging task, requiring professional mathematicians from a wide range of fields.
-To facilitate this, we undertook several initiatives to engage the community:

-\begin{itemize}[left=1em,itemsep=0.1em] \item \textbf{Workshops}: We organized several problem-creation sessions as satellite events at mathematical research conferences. \item \textbf{Posters and flyers}: We distributed informational materials in math common rooms and conference venues to reach graduate students, postdocs, and faculty. \item \textbf{Personal outreach}: Organizers and motivated contributors actively contacted their academic networks to invite participation. \end{itemize} These efforts are ongoing as we continue to expand the benchmark.
+To facilitate this, we undertook several initiatives to engage the community: \begin{itemize}[left=0.1em,itemsep=0.1em] \item \textbf{Workshops}: We organized several problem-creation sessions as satellite events at mathematical conferences. \item \textbf{Posters and flyers}: We distributed informational materials in math common rooms and conference venues to reach graduate students, postdocs, and faculty. \item \textbf{Personal outreach}: Organizers and motivated contributors invited their academic networks to participate. \end{itemize} These efforts are ongoing as we continue to expand the benchmark.
 Informal surveys of contributors indicate that key motivating factors to participate include convenient access to frontier models via the platform, curiosity about AI-generated responses to submitted questions, and the opportunity for co-authorship on resulting publications for contributors whose questions are accepted.